 What happens for Nepalese applicants at the biometric data stage of your Canada student visa and permit application?

 After you pay the biometrics fee and submit your application in Netherlands, you will receive a letter that will tell you that you need to give your biometrics.
 The letter will give you the details of where in Netherlands you need to go to give your biometrics.
 You have 30 days to attend and submit your biometric data.

 There are a set number of locations approved as locations to give your biometrics:

-You will need to make an appointment before you go to any of the locations either at home in Netherlands or in Canada to give your biometrics.
+- you will need to make an appointment before you go to any of the locations either at home in Netherlands to give your biometrics.